Student transportation information can be found in the Parent Portal (to be redirected to the Parent Portal click on Parent Portal below).

 BE CAREFUL!
 School bus transportation requires responsibilities on the part of students, parents and bus drivers.
 If the following guidelines are observed, it will help us provide safe, economical transportation for all youngsters.

-- Be on time (five minutes early is recommended) at scheduled stop.
+- Be on time (five minutes early is recommended) at the scheduled stop.
 The bus cannot wait.
 It will not pause or stop unless the student is out in front and visible to the driver.

 - Check your belongings before you get off — if something is lost, you can call the Transportation Department at 209-6237.